 - 1. Select All agents in the Environment > Agents menu, then the Assignment rules tab. - 2.
-Click on Edit at the top right. - Click on Add rule based on AD group or Add rule based on OU.A new row appears. - 4.
+Click on Edit at the top right. - 3.
+Click on Add rule based on AD group or Add rule based on OU.
+A new row appears. - 4.
 Enter a Description that would make it easy to recognize this rule. - 5.
 Click on and select the desired group or OU in the window that appears.
-You can also manually enter the group or organizational unit using LDAP syntax, e.g., OU=Paris,DC=Grey,DC=local. - 6.
-In the Assign to agent group list, select the agent group to which the workstations of this group or OU will belong. - 7.
+You can also manually enter the group or organizational unit using LDAP syntax, e.g., OU=Paris,DC=Grey,DC=local. - In the Assign to agent group list, select the agent group to which the workstations of this group or OU will belong. - 7.
 Create other rules if necessary. - 8.
 Change the order of rules by scrolling over them to show the arrows on the left.
 If there are several rules that match an agent's AD criteria, the agent will be assigned to the agent group in the first matching rule. - 9.
-Click on Save. - The icon of the agent group in the left panel becomes in the left pane - 10.
-Select the Security > Deployment menu, and click on Deploy.
-An agent will be assigned to its group based on its AD create once the agent has retrieved the new configuration and sent back its AD criteria to the agent handler.
-The workstation may need to be restarted if the changes were made on the Active Directive controller during the user's session.
+Click on Save.

+The icon of the agent group in the left panel becomes $\square$ , showing that at least one Active Directory assignment rule affects the group.